-A report published by the Tulalip Tribes (Nelson & Bailey, 2021) points to "a mounting body of scientific literature nationally (that) bears out tribal members' concerns locally: recreation, both motorized and non-motorized. can and does have a significant environmental impact.
+A report published by the Tulalip Tribes (Nelson & Bailey, 2021) points to "a mounting body of scientific literature nationally (that) bears out tribal members' concerns locally: recreation, both motorized and non-motorized, can and does have a significant environmental impact.
 Cumulatively, recreational activities can influence the range and health of fish and wildlife species and habitat, degrade vegetative communities, and result in human presence and disturbance throughout even the most remote areas of public lands and treaty areas, regardless of season."

 WDFW shares tribal partners' concerns about the impacts of outdoor recreation on habitat and wildlife.
-The extensive literature on this subject leads to the conclusion that recreation negatively affects wildlife and can result in an overall decrease in biodiversity.
+The extensive literature on this subject leads to the conclusion that while recreation provides many economic, health and social benefits, recreation negatively affects wildlife and can result in an overall decrease in biodiversity.